-Folklore and Ethnomusicology (Master of Arts) and Master of Information Science
+Folklore and Ethnomusicology (M.A.) and Master of Information Science (M.I.S.)

 Study for these two degrees can be combined for a total of 57 credit hours rather than the 72 credit hours required for the two degrees taken separately.
 Students take at least 36 graduate credit hours in information science, and at least 21 credit hours in folklore and ethnomusicology.
 To graduate under the dual-degree option, the two degrees must be awarded simultaneously.